paradigmxyz/absorb/README.md

 `absorb` stores each dataset as a collection of parquet files.

-Datasets can be stored in any location on your disks, and absorb will use symlinks to organize those files in the `TRUCK_ROOT` tree.
+Datasets can be stored in any location on your disks, and absorb will use symlinks to organize those files in the `ABSORB_ROOT` tree.

-the `TRUCK_ROOT` filesystem directory is organized as:
+the `ABSORB_ROOT` filesystem directory is organized as:

 ```
-{TRUCK_ROOT}/
+{ABSORB_ROOT}/
     datasets/
         <source>/
             tables/